Adjusted Bayesian inference for selected parameters: Modelling selection-adjusted Bayesian inference

 \subsubsection{The non-exchangeable random effect model}

-The non-exchangeable random effect model is a generalization of the random effect model for situations in which $\theta_i$ are distinct values expected to bear no strong relationship one to another, i.e. situations for which the non-informative prior suggested by Box and Tiao is the fixed effect model.
-In the non-exchangeable random effect model $\theta_i$ are independent $\pi^i (\theta_i)$ and $Y_i | \theta_i$ are independent $f (y_i | \theta_i)$.
+The non-exchangeable random effect model is a generalization of the random effect model for situations in which $\theta_i$ are distinct values expected to bear no strong relationship one to each other, i.e. situations for which Box and Tiao would suggest the fixed effect model.
+In the non-exchangeable random effect model $\theta_i$ are independent but have distinct prior distributions, $\pi^i (\theta_i)$, while $Y_i | \theta_i$ are still independent $f (y_i | \theta_i)$.
 Thus the joint distribution of $(\theta, Y)$ is

 The marginal distribution of $(\theta_i, Y_i)$ is